cnafsd/aai-tutorials/storm-webdav/README.md

 The docker-compose file contains the next services:

-* `trust`: docker image for the GRID CA certificates, mounted in the `/etc/grid-security/certificates` path of the other services.
-The _igi-test-ca_ used in this deployment is also present in that path
+* `trust`: docker image for the GRID CA certificates, mounted in the `/etc/grid-security/certificates` path of the other services: the _igi-test-ca_ used in this deployment is also present in that path.
+The container populates a `/certs` volume containing server/user X.509 certificates and VOMS proxies, self-emitted through `voms-proxy-fake` (without the interaction with a VOMS server)
 * `storage-setup`: sidecar container, used to allocate proper volumes (i.e. storage areas) owned by _storm_
 * `webdav`: is the main service, also known as StoRM WebDAV.
 The StoRM WebDAV base URL is https://storm.test.example:8443.
 It serves the following storage areas:
   * `test.vo` for users presenting a proxy issued by a _test.vo_ VO